Simplify Kubernetes management with 12 essential kubectl commands, using code examples in this concise Kubectl cheat sheet guide.

 4. `–selector`: Filters resources based on labels or other selectors.

-Flags can have values assigned to them using the equal sign (`=`).
+Flags can be assigned values using the equal sign (`=`).
 For example, `–replicas=3` sets the number of replicas to 3 when scaling a deployment.

 12 Kubectl commands with examples

-The following are 12 core `kubectl` commands and their various options with code examples for each of them as it relates to Nodes, Pods, Namespaces, Services, Deployments, DaemonSets, Events, Logs, ReplicaSets, Service Accounts, Cluster Introspection, and Interacting with Deployments and Services.
+The following are 12 core `kubectl` commands and their options, with code examples for each as they relate to Nodes, Pods, Namespaces, Services, Deployments, DaemonSets, Events, Logs, ReplicaSets, Service Accounts, Cluster Introspection, and Interacting with Deployments and Services.

 Nodes are physical or virtual worker machines in the Kubernetes cluster.
 Nodes host and run Pods and their components (containers).
-There is at least one node—comprising the kubelet, the kube-proxy and a container runtime—in every cluster.
-Let’s take a look at some kubectl commands directed at nodes.
+Each cluster contains at least one node that comprises the kubelet, kube-proxy, and a container runtime.

 • kubectl get node: Retrieves information about and displays a list of all the nodes in the cluster.